Morristown Homes for Sale

 Morristown Real Estate

 Morristown has definitely been a draw for anyone looking to live in the major metro areas of Morris, Union, or Essex County.
 With a short distance to New York City, it makes a beautiful place to call home and an easy commute.
 It's really the downtown area and history that draws so many residents to Morristown.
 Surprisingly, most residents actually rent their homes but there are a variety of home styles and prices to choose from.
-From beautiful 1800s Victorian style to larger lots of up to an acre, there's a variety of architectural designs, primarily historical, with a few modern elements thrown in.
+From beautiful 1800s Victorian style homes to larger lots of up to an acre, there's a variety of architectural designs, primarily historical, with a few modern elements thrown in.
 It's been known as a great spot for young families who simply run out of space in Jersey City, Hoboken, and Manhattan but also works well for empty-nesters who have decided to downsize from larger homes in the nearby suburbs.

 People looking for pedestrian-friendly, walkable communities that have easy access to commuter trains and highways, Morristown has all the conveniences of the city in a small-town atmosphere.
 Home prices average about $700,000 with condominiums and townhouses starting at about $300,000 and luxury homes up to $1 million.
 Of course, there's the one-off estate here or there that could range over $5 million, but this definitely skews the median home price.